elliottsj/Cards-UI/README.md

 BUILD SUCCESSFUL
 ```

-If you are including Silk directly in your app:
+If you are including Cards UI directly in your app:
 * Find the `build.gradle` file used for your project application, which is usually either in the project root or in a subdirectory in the project root.
 * Add `mavenLocal()` to the `repositories` block and `compile 'com.afollestad.cardsui:library:1.0-SNAPSHOT` to the `dependencies` block.
 Your file will look something like this: